Aniumbott/LabStation/README.md

                              isTechnician(request.auth.uid)             // Technician can also read any booking );

-              // Authenticated users can create bookings for themselves, which start in 'Pending' status. allow create: if request.auth != null && request.resource.data.userId == request.auth.uid
+              // Authenticated users can create bookings for themselves, with 'Pending' or 'Waitlisted' status. allow create: if request.auth != null && request.resource.data.userId == request.auth.uid
-                              && request.resource.data.status == 'Pending'
+                              && (request.resource.data.status == 'Pending' || request.resource.data.status == 'Waitlisted');
-                              && !("createdAt" in request.resource.data); // Prevent client from setting createdAt
+                              // Removed: && !("createdAt" in request.resource.data); // Removed to allow serverTimestamp from client SDK

               // Users can cancel their own 'Pending' or 'Waitlisted' bookings.
               // Users can log usage ('usageDetails') for their own 'Confirmed' bookings if the booking is in the past.